octoev/finance-fs-task/README.md

 ### Backend

+* The back end implementation should be provided in the `/api` directory.
 * Implement a RESTful API service that provides endpoints to serve the use cases outlined in the front end requirements.
 * Use a lightweight framework; we suggest [FastAPI](https://fastapi.tiangolo.com/).
 * A database is not required for this task, you may either store the changes in memory or modify the provided `credit_lines.json` file on form input.